Library: Policy

 (d) The companion may receive a combination of hourly or daily respite per POC year equal to seven-hundred and twenty (720) hours.

-(e) Habilitation Training Specialist (HTS) services:
+(e) Habilitation training specialist (HTS) services:

 (A) Sleeping at night; or

-(B) Working or attending employment, educational, or day services;
+(B) Working or attending employment, educational, or day services; and

 (3) Must be reviewed annually or more frequently as needed, which includes a change in agencies or individual companion providers; and